-The City of Middletown will be offering a community compost bin and rain barrel sale in the early spring.
-Details will be released in early 2020.
+The City of Middletown is offering a community compost bin and rain barrel sale with a distribution date of Saturday, July 18 at Veteran’s Park.

-The City of Middletown, Rockfall Foundation and Lower CT River Valley Council of Governments will be offering another Repair Café in the Fall 2020.
+The City of Middletown, Rockfall Foundation and Lower CT River Valley Council of Governments hopes to offer another Repair Café in the Fall 2020.
 If you are interested in helping with this event, please contact the Recycling Coordinator or The Rockfall Foundation at 860-347-0340.